Excellent

 Find a provider

 Wondering if you have ADHD and would benefit from medication?
-Find a provider on Klarity today to get an assessment and discuss potential treatment options like Strattera.
+Find a provider on Klarity Health today to get an assessment and discuss potential treatment options like Strattera.

 What is Strattera (atomoxetine)?